 Jim & Julie are very interested in landscape design and have done some beautiful work in their own backyard.
 The aesthetic values of permeable rubber surfacing are what continue to drive their interest in using the product for landscaping projects.

-Becky Shaw is the Director of Marketing.
+Becky Shaw is our CEO.
 Becky installed a parking area at her own home and fell in love with the product and the potential for the business.
 Her background working with small businesses as well at large corporations such as BlackBerry has been invaluable.
-She manages all aspects of sales and marketing, from our social media presence to installer acquisition.
+She manages all aspects of sales and marketing as well as strategic direction.

 What We Stand For